 Well you should have been there.
 We had our first speaker of the 2021 season, and its was a great turnout !

 Mary Morton Cowan author of Captain MAC: The Life of Donald Baxter MacMillan Artic Explorer discussed her new book, and the crowd loved it.
 Thank you to Mary.

 Doesn't look like much does it !
 It's however the remaing piece of the East Hebron Train Station.
 We are trying our utmost to save the building from demolition.
 Once it's gone it's gone.

 Research into the buildings past is ongoing.
 If you happen to haver any old photos we would really like to see them.

 The newest information:

-It's Winter 2020/2021, it seems like an eternity since we started trying to get help moving our little building.
-We are so close to moving the building.
-Concrete pads have been purchased to set the building on.
-The latest info is that the building will be moved this spring when site conditions improve.
+Summer 2021, it seems like an eternity since we started trying to get help moving our little building.
+The latest info is it's soon to be moved.
+Preperations are being made.
 Fingers crossed !

 Remember we have a Go Fund Me page.
 Simply copy and paste https://www.gofundme.com/east-hebron-maine-train-building into your address field on your browser.